Imran-imtiaz48/Imran-imtiaz48/README.md

 <h1 align="center">Hi 👋, I'm Imran Imtiaz</h1>
 <h3 align="center">
-  With six years of comprehensive experience as a proficient SQL Database Administrator, I specialize in managing, optimizing, and securing complex database systems.
-I excel in ensuring data accuracy, enhancing performance, and maintaining seamless operations to support business objectives.
-In addition to my SQL expertise, I am skilled in HTML, CSS, JavaScript, and C#, allowing me to adeptly manage both the technical backend and frontend aspects of website development.
+ I bring over 6 years of experience as a skilled SQL Database Administrator.
+I have a knack for managing, optimizing, and securing intricate database systems.
+My focus is on guaranteeing data integrity, boosting performance, and ensuring smooth operations that align with your business goals.

+Beyond my SQL proficiency, I'm well-versed in HTML, CSS, JavaScript, and C#.
+This versatility empowers me to handle both the technical backend and the user-facing frontend of website development.
 </h3>

 <p align="left">